Executive Summary: ISG Provider Lens™ Insurance Services - North America 2023

 Lack of access to first-party data sources and data privacy will continue to haunt insurers because creators hardly built AI with security in mind.
 Insurers must implement controls to guarantee that data does not egress from the model, which is feasible in both classical data plus machine learning and large language models (LLMs).

-Pre-digital incumbent insurers and insurtech startups should focus on solving customer problems and issues in the larger insurance value chain, including engineering, support, operations and intermediaries channel
+Pre-digital incumbent insurers and insurtech startups should focus on solving customer problems and issues in the larger insurance value chain, including engineering, support, operations and intermediaries channel challenges that AI can solve.
+Anything that works well for internal problems may eventually be exposed to external users.

-Most pre-digital incumbent insurers will seek to excessively use AI to optimize pricing, distribution, claims leakages and other aspects, denying the powerful AI from leading to organizational change (business design,
+Most pre-digital incumbent insurers will seek to excessively use AI to optimize pricing, distribution, claims leakages and other aspects, denying the powerful AI from leading to organizational change (business design, operating model, product innovation/roadmap, customer journeys or organizational culture).

 Insurers of the future will be those who will think more rationally and ask their people across all levels: “What can AI optimize?” and “How will it benefit our customers and us?”
 Their leaders will embrace AI thoughtfully and orchestrate efforts toward democratizing AI use throughout the insurance organization and across its value chain.